Introduction to Docker Alternatives

 1. Virtual Box

-The Virtual Box tool by Oracle, as the name suggests, creates a virtual environment that allows a developer to set up and run his applications on different platforms.
+As the name suggests, the Virtual Box tool by Oracle creates a virtual environment that allows a developer to set up and run his applications on different platforms.
 This runs on any standard X86 OS.
-A developer can create cloud-based, online storage straight from his own system, using this Docker alternative.
-Creating and updating computers and systems and formatting the files to run on any OS is made possible by the Virtual Box.
+Using this Docker alternative, a developer can create cloud-based, online storage straight from his own system.
+VirtualBox enables the creation, updating, and formatting of files to run on any operating system, facilitating the management of computers and systems.
 Hence, Virtual Box is a tool that provides the developer with a flexible solution that lets him work cross-platform.
-Virtual Box also makes it very convenient for the developer to use cloud computing and switch between operating systems.
+Virtual Box also makes it very convenient for the developer to use cloud computing and switch operating systems.

 2. Vagrant

 An open-source software Vagrant is a tool developed for building, supporting and maintaining portable virtual environments for software development.
-The objective of this tool is to maximize the development productivity by trying to simplify Software Configuration Management of Virtualizations.
+The objective of this tool is to maximize development productivity by trying to simplify Software Configuration Management of Virtualizations.
 The program is developed using Ruby.
 However, the ecosystem supports development in a few more languages.

 3. Wox